shwina/still-magic/_en/verify.md

 ```

 -   If the plotting library allows output as SVG, can test the structure of the SVG
-    -   SVG is a [vector format](#g:vector-image) that uses a hierarchical document structure like HTML's
+    -   SVG is a {% include g key="g:vector-image" text="vector format" %} that uses a hierarchical document structure like HTML's
     -   Check that the right elements are there with the right properties
     -   Although any changes to the library can invalidate all the tests because of layers being introduced, renamed, or removed
 -   The best option is to test the data structures used to generate the plot and then trust the plotting library